ealhomsi/ealhomsi.github.io/README.md

 ```

 5. Setup custom domain
 Decide how and where you are going to host this project.
 I recommend purchasing your own domain name from [Google Domains](https://domains.google).
 If you would like to host on github pages, run `npm run predeploy && npm run gh-pages`.
 Configure your domains DNS record.
-See [here]( https://help.github.com/articles/using-a-custom-domain-with-github-pages/) for more information.
+See [here](https://help.github.com/articles/using-a-custom-domain-with-github-pages/) for more information.

 If using a custom url, modify the `CNAME` file to point to your URL.
 Modify the npm deploy script by appending `&& cp CNAME dist/` to the end of the `predeploy` line in the scripts section of package.json.

+6. Setup Contentful CMS
+Most of the contents on this website is hosted through [ContentfulCMS](https://contentful.com).
+To run this as a headless server while allowing the flexibility of dynamically modifying content this is a nice solution.
+You would need to have a setup of of content models like: category, course, degree, position, project and skill similar to mine.

 ### License
 [MIT](./Public/LICENSE)